sudipbh/mcperf-benchmark/README.md

 The XAP instance was run with the JVM heap size set to 6 GB.
 An Amazon _m3.large_ instance was used for hosting the XAP installation.

-The AWS Elastic Cache had the condfiguration _cache.m3.large_ which corresponds to a 6.05 GB size.
+The AWS Elastic Cache had the configuration _cache.m3.large_ which corresponds to a 6.05 GB size.

-The following operations were tested for the Memcached API provided by XAP and AWS ElastiCache:
+The following operations were tested for **throughput** for the Memcached API provided by XAP and AWS ElastiCache:

 - set
 - get